 FBAR Solutions with MyExpatTaxes

-If you do miss or neglect filing an FBAR over many years, you may need to pay a fine.
-FBAR penalties can get up to $10,000 for more serious cases.
-It’s unnecessary, which is why we at MyExpatTaxes want to help you become and stay compliant.
-This is so you don’t have to pay unnecessary penalties!
+If you do miss or neglect to file an FBAR over many years, you may need to pay a fine.
+FBAR penalties can get up to $10,000 for more severe cases.
+It’s unnecessary, which is why MyExpatTaxes wants to help you become and stay compliant.
+Then you don’t have to pay unnecessary penalties!

-Otherwise, the FBAR form is already ready for you to be filled out when you walk through our expat tax software.
+Otherwise, the FBAR form is already ready for you to be filled out through our expat tax software.
 There is still time to file your US taxes.
 Make sure you do it with a friendly, reliable and affordable company!